1crowie1/tut10G3_isdm/report.md

 3. Improve criteria used for score calculation of inbound calls

-4. Imrpove criteria used for skill score calculation of RMs
+4. Improve criteria used for skill score calculation of RMs

 5. Increase volume of information stored in database

-6. Enchance script/guidline output system quality
+6. Enhance script/guideline output system quality

 7. Increase complexity of tuple used for targeting list

-8. Increase adapdability of Interactive Voice Response Unit
+8. Increase adaptability of Interactive Voice Response Unit

 9. Introduce system whereby customers of a low priority can be handed to low level RMs or other employees in the business